mostly-harmless/knitr-jekyll/_posts/2015-04-08-introducing-radiant.md

 #### Context

 Radiant focuses on business data and decisions.
-It offers content-relevant tools, examples, and documentation to reduce the business analytics learning curve.
+It offers context-relevant tools, examples, and documentation to reduce the business analytics learning curve.

 ## How to install Radiant